-We contributed to the Position statement for Aboriginal and Torres Strait Islander Library Services and Collections and the associated Position statement on Indigenous intellectual property and ownership.
+We contributed to the Position statement: Aboriginal and Torres Strait Islander collections and services in NSLA libraries and the associated Position statement: Indigenous Cultural and Intellectual Property (ICIP).

 The purpose of these documents is to guide the development of library services and collections for Aboriginal and Torres Strait Islander people.

 The State Library is responsive to requests from Indigenous Knowledge Centres and other community-owned databases to digitally repatriate relevant material from its collection back to the community of origin on a cost-recovery basis.
 Requests must come from an established or developing centre or similar community-owned project.

 This policy does not apply to copy requests made by individuals.

 Although copyright law applies to works with Aboriginal or Torres Strait Islander content in the same way as it applies to other works, there may be additional legal and cultural issues, for instance, because the work includes secret or sacred information, or cultural information obtained and/or distributed without consent.
 Read more about copying and re-using works with Indigenous cultural content.

 Customers wishing to publish archival material with Aboriginal or Torres Strait Islander content or order copies of material can do so online via the seek permission to publish or order a copy form.